 Like C, Ada is a compiled language.
 This means that the compiler will parse the source code and emit machine code native to the target hardware.
 The Ada compiler we will be discussing in this course is the GNAT compiler.
 This compiler is based on the GCC technology like many C and C++ compilers available.
 When the GNAT compiler is invoked on Ada code, the GNAT front-end expands and translates the Ada code into an intermediate language which is passed to GCC where the code is optimized and translated to machine code.
 A C compiler based on GCC performs the same steps and uses the same intermediate GCC representation.
 This means that the optimizations we are used to seeing with a GCC based C compiler can also be applied to Ada code.
-The main difference between the two compilers is that the Ada code will be very similar to the equivalent C code.
+The main difference between the two compilers is that the Ada compiler is expanding high level constructs into intermediate code.
+After expansion, the Ada code will be very similar to the equivalent C code.